 I started doing my homework in the few weeks leading up to joining smallstep.
 In my research, I came across a couple of very valuable resources from our friends at Google that helped to frame this new approach to modern security through identities.
 Turns out, they too believe in identity-based security and have built the massive Google infrastructure using those philosophies.
 The Application Layer Transport Security documentation details how Google uses identity-based security and provides an excellent CIO-level summary up front.
 I also found the BeyondCorp website to be a wealth of information with links to many white papers and real-world examples of the benefits gained when adopting this modern security approach.

 I’m now a few weeks in and I’m even more excited.
-Like the simplicity of speed in Formula 1, I’m focusing in on the simple and best answer for modern security; Identity.
+Like the simplicity of speed in Formula 1, I’m focusing in on the simple and best answer for modern security; production identity.
 It’s a new concept for the industry and one I’m starting to understand via a firehose of learning and what feels like a never-ending stream of questions from me to the smallstep team.

 Like the makings of a thrilling race at its beginning, the starting lights have just gone out.
 I’m making quick progress, something I intend to share with others through this Modern Security for Leaders series.
 As I become an expert in this industry, so will you.
 So I invite you to come along for the ride by subscribing to my updates, and who knows, you just might learn something on the journey.